hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 doing the same.
 The Mother Kali is still exacting Her worship even in China and Japan: it is She whom the Christians metamorphosed into the Virgin Mary, and worship as the mother of Jesus the Christ.
 Behold the Himalayas!
-There to the north is Kailâs, the main abode of the Old Shiva.
+There to the north is Kailās, the main abode of the Old Shiva.
 That throne the ten-headed, twenty-armed, mighty Ravana could not shake — now for the missionaries to attempt the task? — Bless my soul!
 Here in India will ever be the Old Shiva laboring on his Damaru, the